jx-parser/jx/README.md

 }
 ```

-> The official jx style guide recommends unquoted keys
+> Recommended style: use unquoted keys

-> The official jx style guide recommends semicolons to seperate key-value pairs in an object, including a trailing semicolon after the last element
+> Recommended style: use semicolons to separate key-value pairs in an object, including a trailing semicolon after the last element

 The jx format supports many advanced object operations, such as:
 - Combining objects